pitosalas/wp-convert/docs/pages/Curacao-Notes-v2.md

 the Ostrich Farm, so, who knows!

 * Zoo or Botanical Garden
+* [Swimming With turtles](https://exploringcuracao.com/swimming-with-sea-turtles-in-curacao/) - Really not worth it.
 * [Jaanchi](https://www.tripadvisor.com/ShowUserReviews-g1724323-d1046541-r16242388-Jaanchies_Restaurant-Sabana_Westpunt_Curacao.html)  (or Jan Kristian) restaurant
 * [Ostrich Farm](https://curacaoostrichfarm.com/?lang=en)

+## Web Sites and Resources

+These are some excellent resources for knowing what's going on.

+* [K'Pasa](https://kpasa.com/curacao/) - This flier comes out weekly and you can find it everywhere.
+It is a pretty complete rundown of what's going on .
+* [Curacao for 91 Days](https://curacao.for91days.com) - I found this site while googling around.
+It has lots of interesting ideas.
+* [In Your Pocket Guide](https://www.inyourpocket.com/Curacao)- I found this site while googling around.
+It has lots of interesting ideas.
+* [Museums of Curacao](https://museumsofcuracao.org/museums/) - A nicely done listing of all the museums and near-museums.
+* [Adventure Tours Curacao](https://adventuretourscuracao.com) - Especially good for ATV tours.
+* [Best Things to Do In Curacao](https://www.myglobalviewpoint.com/best-things-to-do-in-curacao/) - A pretty good summary which I generally agree with!

 ## Where to stay